even4void/aliquote/content/post/majority-element.md

 categories: ["2020"]
 ---

-One of [Rosalind](http://rosalind.info/problems/maj/) problems deals with finding the "majority element" of a vector, which is defined a the value that appears in more than half of the entries.
+One of [Rosalind](http://rosalind.info/problems/maj/) problems deals with finding the "majority element" of a vector, which is defined as the value that appears in more than half of the entries.
 Note that this is a little different from what we usually call the mode in statistics.
 This is a pretty simple task to run using, e.g., Python or R.

 Here is a solution in Python: